Jean Giraud: Films

-His definitive return to France in 1989 marked the beginning of Giraud's third and last movie period.
 In January 1992, the French newspaper Le Monde reported on a computer animated movie that was under development at the company Vidéosystem.
 It actually concerned a second attempt to get Starwatcher on the silver screen, but just like its 1984 predecessor, it eventually failed to come to fruition.
 Afterwards, Giraud made original character designs and did visual development for Warner Bros.' partly animated 1996 movie Space Jam.
 1997 saw his participation as concept artist on Luc Besson's science fiction epic The Fifth Element, which was of great personal importance for Giraud as it meant working together with his lifelong friend Jean-Claude Mézières, coming full circle after their very first aborted 1957 attempt at creating a motion picture.
-The 2005 documentary made for this occasion was testament to the great friendship both men had for each other.
-Concurrently, Giraud's oldest child, daughter Hélène, was employed on the movie in a similar function, albeit uncredited, though Giraud had stated with fatherly pride, "Yes, she had cooperated in a truly engaged manner.
-She started at the crack of dawn, and only went home in the evening, after the whole team had stopped working."
+Concurrently, Giraud's oldest child, daughter Hélène, was employed on the movie in a similar function, albeit uncredited.
 Giraud's experience on the movie was however somewhat marred by the 2004 lawsuit publisher Les Humanoïdes Associés (ostensibly on his behalf like the earlier 1981 intent which Giraud had then successfully prevented) and Alejandro Jodorowsky leveled against Besson for alleged plagiarism of L'Incal, a lawsuit they lost.

-2005 saw the release of the Chinese movie Thru the Moebius Strip, based on a story by Giraud who also served as the production designer and the co-producer, and which reunited him with Arnie Wong, whereas his stint as concept designer on the 2012 animated science fiction movie Strange Frame, has become Giraud's final recorded motion picture contribution.
+2005 saw the release of the Chinese movie Thru the Moebius Strip, based on a story by Giraud who also served as the production designer and the co-producer, and which reunited him with Arnie Wong, whereas his stint as concept designer on the 2012 animated science fiction movie Strange Frame has become Giraud's final recorded motion picture contribution.